An analysis of linear regression and neural networks approximation for the pricing of swing options: Convergence analysis

-We start by analyzing the first approximation in the least squares setting \eqref{estim_orth_proj_dp}.
-We show the convergence of the approximated value function $V_k^m$ as $m$ tends to infinity.
-To state this property we need the following result.
+We start by analyzing the first approximation in the linear regression setting \eqref{estim_orth_proj_dp}.
+We show the convergence of the approximated value function $V_k^m$ to the actual value $V_k$ as $m$ tends to infinity.
+To state this property, we need the following result.

 \begin{Proposition} Let $m$ be a positive integer.
 Assume $\bm{\mathcal{H}_2^{LS}}$ and $\bm{\mathcal{H}_{3, 2}}$ hold true.
-Then, for all $k=0,\ldots,n-2$, the function
+Then, for all $k \in \{0,\ldots,n-2\}$, the function

 is continuous on $\mathcal{T}_{k+1}$, where $\Phi_{m}$ is defined in \eqref{approx_ls_proj_orth} and $\tilde{\theta}_{k+1, m}(Q)$ solves the \q{theoretical} optimization problem

 \end{Proposition}

 \begin{proof} Keeping in mind relation \eqref{decompo_pytha}, it suffices to prove that the functions,